lmb-freiburg/FreiPose/Readme_Select.md

     - 'Output'
         - Once 'write frames' is clicked the selected frames are grabbed from video input and stored to disk
         - In the folder the selected video was located a new directory is created that contains the selected frames
-        - The tool choses the first folder of the format 'labeled_set%d' that does not exist yet to storage (i.e. labeled_set0, labeles_set1, ...)
+        - The tool chooses the first folder of the format 'labeled_set%d' that does not exist yet for storage (i.e. labeled_set0, labeles_set1, ...)

     - 'Score histogram':
         - Shows the distribution of prediction scores over the sequence shown, ranging from not confident (0.0) to very confidente (1.0)